One-pot Cacio e Pepe

 Patricia Martinescu from Bake Cook Repeat

 One-Pot Cacio e Pepe Orzo.
-This is my version of an Italian favorite.
+This is my non-traditional version of an Italian favorite.
 It comes together in less than 30 minutes, made in one-pot and only requires five ingredients.
-Cozy, creamy and rich in cheesy goodness.
-It resembles a risotto without all the extra work.
-Hurray!

 5 from 2 votes